Find My Cancer Drug

-Last Modified: January 14, 2012
+Last Modified: January 11, 2016

 Classification: Colony Stimulating Factor

 Oprelvekin is a type of colony stimulating factor, which is a group of medications that stimulate the production and function of blood cells, including white blood cells, red blood cells, and platelets.
 IL-11 is a protein produced by the body to increase production and maturation of platelets.
 Oprelvekin is a man-made version of IL-11 that stimulates platelet production.
 A platelet is a type of blood cell that is responsible for making blood clot properly, thereby preventing bleeding; platelet levels are often decreased during cancer therapy.
-Oprelvekin is a supportive therapy, not a cancer treatment.
-It is used to reduce the number of platelet transfusions needed by patients.

 Oprelvekin is given as a subcutaneous (under the skin) injection once daily, starting 6 to 24 hours after completion of chemotherapy.
 The actual dose is based on your body size and will be determined by your healthcare provider.
-The drug does not need to be refrigerated.

 There are a number of things you can do to manage the side effects of Oprelvekin.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: